hexbatch/apple-core/v1/docs/layers/marketplace.md

 ## Lots

-What is offered for sale, lots can be created but not changed after the first bid on it is made, lots can have an expiring time or other bounds
+What is offered for sale, lots can be created but not changed after the first bid on it is made, lots can have an expiring time or other bounds.

+What is offered for sale is a set of tokens, or a pool or a group membership offer

 Lots can have a set of type-groups any of which can be met to be the price.
 Or a lot may be made without a price and the owner selects a winning bid.
 Type groups can be bounded, so that different prices can be set for different areas or times or bid contexts.